 Photo: OpenSFHistory.org wnp27.4688

 Pan American Airways, California Clipper, off Treasure Island circa 1940.

-Collection of San Francisco Airport Museums, Gift of Beatrice H. Springer.
+Photo: Collection of San Francisco Airport Museums, Gift of Beatrice H. Springer.

 Pan American Airways Boeing 314, the "California Clipper" off Treasure Island.

-Photo, courtesy San Francisco Airport Museums
+Photo: Collection of San Francisco Airport Museums

 The year is 1935.
 As Pan American Airways plans its historic attempt to conquer the Pacific, the world is in a deep economic depression.
 Franklin D. Roosevelt has just been elected president of the United States—and will remain so for an unprecedented four terms.
 Only 48 states are in the Union; Alaska and Hawaii will not be added for almost 25 years.
 Prohibition has been repealed, and thanks to Hollywood, New York’s Empire State Building will forever have King Kong associated with it.